-- Barford (circa.
-150 dwellings delivering 29ha); - Rackheath (circa.
+• Barford (circa.
+150 dwellings delivering 29ha);

+- Rackheath (circa.
 300 dwellings delivering 32ha); - Salhouse (circa.
-90 dwellings delivering 7ha);

-- Hethel (circa.
+90 dwellings delivering 7ha); - Hethel (circa.
 2000 dwellings as a new garden village delivering 73ha); - Mulbarton (circa.
 180 dwellings delivering 10ha); and - Caistor St Edmund (circa.
 300 dwellings delivering 24.5ha).

-This linked housing and new strategic green infrastructure approach will deliver circa 175.5ha of new green infrastructure and open recreational spaces in the form of new Country Parks for public use.
-The proposed locations for the Country Parks have been selected as they are all on main road corridors, on the edge of existing sustainable growth settlements and are also accessible to walking, cycling and public transport.
+This linked housing and new strategic green infrastructure approach will deliver circa.
+175.5 ha of new green infrastructure and open recreational spaces in the form of Country Parks for public use.
+The County Park locations have been selected as they are all on main road corridors, on the edge of existing sustainable growth settlements and are also accessible to walking, cycling and public transport.
 See our attached Green Infrastructure Paper at Appendix A for further information.